Deaod/VoteSys/README.md

 `Category` and `Abbreviation` may be blank.
 `Name` may not be blank.

+#### Inheriting From Other Preset
+`InheritsFrom` is used to inherit certain elements from other presets.
+You can only inherit from presets that are located above the current preset according to the number after `VS_ConfigPreset` inside the section title.

+You can inherit from an arbitrary number of other presets.

+You can inherit `Game`, `Mutators`, `Parameters`, and `GameSettings`.
+Other elements cannot be inherited.

+If you dont specify a value for `Game` in the current preset, the first non-empty value in the list of presets you inherit from will be used.

+For `Mutators`, `Parameters`, and `GameSettings` the values will be combined in the same order you specified the base presets.
+If you specify any addition values in the current preset, they will be added at the end.

 #### Game Type
 `Game` is used to identify the gametype for the preset.
-It must not be blank.
+It must not be blank for enabled presets.

 #### Map List
 `MapListName` can be used to specify a custom list of maps that can be used with the preset.
 If `MapListName` is blank, all maps for the specified gametype are used.